grifart/tables/README.md

         parent::__construct(
             new Database\NamedType(new Database\Identifier('public', 'money')),
             DecimalType::decimal(),
-            new CurrencyType(), // custom type
+            new CurrencyType(), // custom type from above );
-        );
     }